 Do what you know and then learn more

-Looking carefully for these, and saying yes to these types of projects, sets us up for success and increases our sense of accomplishment.
+Looking carefully for these, and saying yes to these types of projects, sets us up for success!

 Take your time and focus on getting it right

 If we set unreasonable goals that are beyond the skills we have yet learned, we are setting ourselves up for failure.

-A chance to “try” is not worth failing the client in the end.
-One way that you can work within your skill set and learn something new, is to ask other members of the team if you can shadow them on their tasks.
+One way you can work within your skill set and learn something new is to ask other team members if you can shadow them on their tasks.

 Copy what works before you create your own

 Not that some individuals would not be happy to do this, but many simply feel overwhelmed with what they have on their own plate.

-There is nothing new or additional that they need to be doing, besides being observed.
+There is nothing new or additional that they need to be doing besides being observed.

-Focus on the process not the product
+Focus on the process, not the product

 You have skills but…

-The last type of person who feels inadequate for not accomplishing enough is the person with the skills, but without the means to accomplish them.
+The last type of person who feels inadequate for not accomplishing enough is the person with the skills but without the means to accomplish them.

 Putting it all together

-They have all the ideas, all the abilities, and even all the tenacity, at times, to do what they need to do.
+They have all the ideas, all the abilities, and even all the tenacity to do what they need to do.

 Focus on one thing at a time and get it done

-It becomes a viscous cycle of issues with organization, it knowing how to break things down into manageable steps, and then ultimately procrastinating due to falling so far behind due to the first two issues.
+It becomes a vicious cycle of issues with organization; knowing how to break things down into manageable steps and then ultimately procrastinating because of falling so far behind because of the first two issues.

 Get real with yourself

-No matter which of these categories that you fall in, implementing these skills and techniques can move you to be someone who feels a great sense of adequacy.
+No matter which of these categories you fall in, implementing these skills and techniques can move you to be someone who feels a great sense of adequacy.